Reconfigurable Intelligent Surface-Assisted Localization in OFDM Systems with Carrier Frequency Offset and Phase Noise: System Model

-The localization process in the paper is performed using one OFDM symbol, with $N$ subcarriers, a center carrier frequency of $f_c$, corresponding to a wavelength of $\lambda$, and a signal bandwidth of $B$.
-Upon sampling at a rate of $T_s = \frac{1}{NB}$ and removing the \emph{cyclic prefix} (CP) at UE, the received time-domain signal can be represented as
+{An OFDM symbol with a center carrier frequency of ${ f_{\text{c}}}$, a signal bandwidth of $B$ and $N$ subcarriers} is considered in this paper.
+Upon sampling at a rate of ${T_\text{s}} = \frac{1}{NB}$ and removing the \emph{cyclic prefix} (CP) at the UE, the received time-domain signal {$\bm{y}$} can be written as